Statewide Compliance & Outreach Program

 - Review your license/permit to verify that it is updated with the correct information,

-- Provide information and assistance on your sales and use tax responsibilities, and
+- Provide information and assistance on your sales and use tax responsibilities.

-If your business is required to hold a seller's permit and you are operating without one, the SCOP specialist will provide publication 214, Doing Business Just Got Easier with eReg, to assist you with electronic registration.
+If your business is required to hold a seller's permit and you are operating without one, the SCOP representative will instruct you to electronically register by visiting our Online Registration page and clicking on Sign Up Now.
+They may also refer you to publication 439, Online Services, to assist you with online registration.

-If you hold a valid seller's permit, but appears you may be reporting incorrectly, the SCOP specialist may ask you to file an amend return(s) at the time of the visit or may contact you at a later time to obtain additional information.
-The SCOP specialist can also provide you with guidance for proper reporting.
-If you have overpaid your taxes, you will be advised on how to file a claim for refund.
+If you hold a valid seller's permit, but it appears you may be reporting incorrectly, the SCOP representative may ask you to file an amended return(s) or may contact you at a later time to obtain additional information.
+They can also provide you with guidance for proper reporting.
+If you have overpaid your taxes, they will tell you how to file a claim for refund.

-If applicable, a SCOP specialist will follow-up at a later date to make sure that your registration, amended return(s), and/or claim for refund requirements are fulfilled.
+If applicable, a SCOP representative will follow-up at a later date to make sure that your registration, amended return(s), and/or claim for refund requirements are fulfilled.

 Please Note: The filing of an amended return does not prevent further CDTFA activity, such as an audit or refund, for the same period(s) in question.

 You are required to obtain a seller's permit if you are considered engaged in business in California where you sell or lease tangible personal property.
-If you fail to obtain a permit and file back-due returns, a Compliance Assessment (billing) may be issued based upon the information gathered by the SCOP specialist during and/or after the visit.
+If you do not obtain a permit and file back-due returns, an estimated billing may be issued based upon the information gathered by the SCOP representative during their review of your business.
 You will be charged a 10 percent penalty on the taxes due for failing to file a return by its due date.
 You could also be charged an additional 50 percent penalty if it is determined that you knowingly failed to obtain a permit to evade tax.
-For more information, please see publication 75, Interest and Penalties.
+For more information, please see publication 75, Interest, Penalties, and Collection Cost Recovery Fee.
 In addition to any penalties, you may also receive a misdemeanor citation for operating without a seller's permit or with a revoked permit under section 6071 of the Revenue and Taxation Code.

-If you are advised to file amended return(s) and do not file the amended return(s) within the time period specified, an estimated billing may be issued based upon the information gathered by the SCOP specialist during and/or after the visit, or your business may be referred for an audit.
+If you are advised to file amended return(s) and do not file the amended return(s) within the time period specified, an estimated billing may be issued based upon the information gathered by the SCOP representative during their review of your business, or your business may be referred for an audit.

 If you do file an amended return as advised, please be aware that further CDTFA activity, such as an audit or refund, for the same period(s) may still take place.

 You have specific legal rights as a California taxpayer.
-CDTFA employees must honor and uphold them each time we interact with you.
+We must honor and uphold them each time we interact with you.
 As explained in publication 70, Understanding Your Rights as a California Taxpayer, you have the right to: